Utsira/WorkingCopyClient/README.md

 3. In Working Copy settings, turn on "URL Callbacks" and copy the URL key to the clipboard.

-4. The first time you run Working Copy Client in Codea, paste this URL key (from step 3) into the "Working Copy key" text box
+4. The first time you run Working Copy Client in Codea, press the "set up" button and paste this URL key (from step 3) into the "Working Copy key" text box.
+You can also flick a toggle switch to say where you have bought the remote push IAP.
+These two settings will be saved in Codea's Global Data, so you'll only need to do this once.

 ## Usage

 1. In Codea, make Working Copy Client a dependency of any project you want to push to Working Copy

-2. Enter a message describing whatever change you made into the commit text box

-3. You now have the choice to "Commit as single file" or as "multiple files":
+2. The first time you run Working Copy Client within a Codea project, go into Working Copy client set up, and enter:

+ a. the repository name that you would like to sync to.
+There is a button to autopopulate the repository name with the name of the Codea project.
+This also places the name in the clipboard (in case you haven't actually set up the repository yet, so you can move across to Working Copy and paste the title into the new repo name field).

+ b. whether you would like to push this project as a single file in Codea's "paste-into-project" format, or as multiple files:

-  - "single file" concatenates your project using Codea's "paste into project" format `--# tab name` and pushes it to the "Codea" repository in Working Copy, naming the file after its Codea project name.[^note1] This is appropriate for smaller projects.
+  - "single file" concatenates your project using Codea's "paste into project" format `--# tab name` and pushes it by default to the "Codea" repository in Working Copy (although you can change the repository name to whatever you like), naming the file after its Codea project name.[^note1] This is appropriate for smaller projects.
 To restore a previous version, you can copy the file from Working Copy (share pane > Copy), and in Codea, "paste into project"

-  - "multiple file" writes each tab as a separate file into a folder called "tabs" in a repository named after the project[^note1].
+  - "multiple file" writes each tab as a separate file into a folder called "tabs".
+It is recommended that you push multiple files to their own repository.
+Fill in the repository name field, or use the "name repository after project" button to autopopulate it.
 You'll get an error message if no repository with that name is found.
 This is best practice for larger projects.
 The downside is that there is currently no easy way to restore a multi-file project from Working Copy back to Codea.
 This could change if Codea gets iOS 8 "open in"/ share pane functionality.
 To "pull", you'll currently have to use one of the other Git Codea clients, such as the excellent Codea-SCM.

+3. Each time you want to save a version, enter Working Copy client from within your Codea project, enter a message describing whatever change you made into the commit text box, and press "commit"

 Special bonus feature: if your project has a tab named README with some text surrounded by --\[\[ \]\], Working Copy Client will strip out the braces and save the tab in the root level of the repository with a `.md` extension.

 [^note1]: The project name is found by looking for the `-- <project name>` string that Codea places at the top of the Main tab.
-Make sure you don't put anything before this in the Main tab
+Make sure you don't put anything before this in the Main tab, or change this line.